 - The Ombuds does not disclose the identity of visitors to the office or the content of conversations unless, in the course of the confidential communications, permission has been given to do so.

 - The Ombuds may assert a confidentiality privilege but any such privilege belongs to the Ombuds office and cannot be waived by visitors to the office.
-Thus, even with the permission of the complainant, the Ombuds will not disclose documents, or testify, attend, or participate in formal proceedings with respect to confidential communications.
+Thus, even with the permission of the visitor, the Ombuds will not disclose documents, or testify, attend, or participate in formal proceedings with respect to confidential communications.

 - A visitor’s communications to the Ombuds are considered confidential.
 The Ombuds is not a substitute for any lawyer, representative or counselor.
 Thus, consistent with the International Ombuds Association Code of Ethics and Standards of Practice, conversations with the Ombuds do not constitute notice to College of any claims a visitor may have.